The Best Electric Smokers to Get Your Barbecue Season Started

 3-Series Digital Electric Smoker

-Pit Boss didn’t cut corners on its 3-Series Digital Electric Smoker.
-Starting with a powerful 1,650-watt heating element, this smoker heats up to 350 degrees F, with a smoking range of 100 and 350 degrees F which should be maintainable at just about any outside temperature.
+Pit Boss didn’t cut any corners on its 3-Series Digital Electric Smoker.
+Starting with a powerful 1,650-watt heating element, this smoker heats up from 100 to 350 F with the dial-in digital control board.

-Like others in this price range, construction is double-walled and insulated, with glass in the door.
-The unit, in an attractive silver finish, sits atop four legs with caster wheels making this smoker easy to move around and access without kneeling on the ground—a significant convenience.
+Like others in this price range, construction is double-walled and insulated with glass in the door.
+The unit, in an attractive gray finish, sits atop four legs with caster wheels, making this smoker easy to move around.
+Grease management is handled with a convenient front access drawer for quick clean out.

-Four porcelain-coated steel grill racks combine to provide 685 square inches of cooking surface.
-The higher smoking temps and wheeled legs give this an edge over other models of similar size, but all of that comes with a bigger price tag.
+Four porcelain-coated steel grill racks combine to provide 756 square inches of cooking surface.
+The higher smoking temps and wheeled legs give this an edge over other models of similar size, but all of that comes with a higher price tag.

 Shop Now